-While typically as-built information is generated during the construction / handover phase of a project the creation of an asset starts during the design phase.
+While typically as-built information is generated during the construction / handover phase of a project, the creation of an asset starts during the design phase.
 All asset information needs to be generated in alignment with KiwiRail's Asset Information Requirements.
-For a portion of asset information (typically asset meta data) the most efficient place to produce this information is during the design phase.
+Asset identification and breakdown needs to be scoped at the beginning of a project.